 Gedempte Singel in the 1960s vs 2007.
 Much more space for pedestrians and bikes in the middle, motor vehicles only allowed for access at particular times.
 The shops do need deliveries, after all.
 There is another photo of this location on our photos page.

 I won't reproduce any more photos from the book.
-You'll have to buy your own copy to see the rest and those I've shown above in more detail.
+You'll have to buy your own copy to see the rest as well as those I've shown above in more detail.
 The changes are startling.
 Page after page of transformations to make the city a more pleasant place to live.
 The book documents it very well.
 It is a lesson to cities worldwide that it is possible to thrive by transforming themselves into cycle and pedestrian friendly spaces.

 I think it's quite easy to imagine that the Netherlands has always been cycle friendly, and that it arrived where it is today by a different route to that which other countries followed.
 However, the reality is that many Dutch cities encouraged driving right up to the late 1960s and that the change to the cycle friendly infrastructure we see now came after that date.
 By the standards of most countries, progress has been rapid.
 This is documented by some of the articles that we link to.